 “Art in different fields, especially photography,” added Barham Habibi, “is going through a growing trend in Iran.
 After a false period where everyone wanted to become either a doctor or an engineer, the opportunities for these fields became saturated, so people are learning to go after what they are interested in and many are interested in art.”

 “The art of photography probably has as many fans as music,” said Alireza Khatibi, “and is one of the most popular forms of art in Iran.
-With social medias like Instagram this wave is getting higher and people enjoy taking pictures.”
+With social media like Instagram, this wave is getting higher and people enjoy taking pictures.”